plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

-Thus, we have confirmed that bidirectional type inference converts decorated versions of the lambda terms from Chapter [Lambda]({{ site.baseurl }}/Lambda/) to the inherently typed terms of
+Thus, we have confirmed that bidirectional type inference converts decorated versions of the lambda terms from Chapter [Lambda]({{ site.baseurl }}/Lambda/) to the intrinsically-typed terms of
 Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/).